'Why did it have to be spiders?' Viewers terrified by Doctor Who episode Arachnids in the UK

 Doctor Who fans were put through their paces on Sunday night with terrifying spider-centric episode Arachnids in the UK.

-The episode saw Jodie Whitaker’s Doctor and her companions return to Sheffield, but any hopes of a return to normality were short-lived.
+The episode saw Jodie Whittaker’s Doctor and her companions return to Sheffield, but any hopes of a return to normality were short-lived.

 They soon found themselves facing off against a giant eight-legged creature, which was equal parts thrilling and traumatising for the arachnophobes among Doctor Who viewers.